JamesLemony/jameslemony.github.io/content/Course Notes/Modals/Must - Have to.md

 > As a responsible citizen, you musn't litter in public spaces.
 > When operating heavy machinery, you musn't neglect safety protocols.
 > Babies mustn't be kept anywhere people smoke.
 Their lungs are far too fragile for that.
-> You do not have to drink two bottles of mild every day.
+> You do not have to drink two bottles of milk every day.
 One will do just fine.
 > You mustn't inform the relatives of the patient.
 He said he didn't want any of them there.
 > People do not have to look for a new planet to settle on if they treat this one nicely.
 > You mustn't remove those parcels all by yourself.
 That will be an invitation to an injury.